oracle-livelabs/partner-solutions/oci-observability-management-database-management/iam/iam.md

 ## Task 3: Create policies

-Policy allowing the Management (dpd) service to read the secret in the Vault service for the tenancy.
+This policy allows the Management (dpd) service to read the secret in the Vault service for the tenancy.

-1. Under the Identity menu on the left, click the Policies link.
+1. Click the navigation menu, click the *Identity & Security* menu item, and then *Policies*.

 	![Image alt text](images/image7.png)

-2. Click the Create Policy button.
-Enter the required details, the Name DBMGMT_Service_Policy_Tenancy and Description *Service policy required for Database Management service to read secrets in Vault for the tenancy*.
+2. Click the *Create Policy* button.
+Enter the required details, the Name `DBMGMT_Service_Policy_Tenancy` and Description *Service policy required for Database Management service to read secrets in Vault for the tenancy*.
 Select the *root* compartment where this resource will be created.
 Switch the Show manual editor toggle to enable.

 	![Image alt text](images/image8.png)